Fire-Dragon-DoL/jekyll-file-protocol/README.md

 ## Usage

-The gem actually provides a single helper (a filter) that is quite straightforward to use.
+The gem actually provides some helpers (filters) that are quite straightforward to use.
 The example will use the asset_path filter provided by jekyll-assets gem.

 So imagine we have these files: